syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/faq/How-to-hide-a-child-button-of-a-ButtonEdit-control.md

 ---
 layout: post
-title: How to hide a child button of a ButtonEdit control
+title: How to hide a child button of a ButtonEdit control | WindowsForms | Syncfusion
 description: How to hide a child button of a ButtonEdit control
 platform: WindowsForms
 control: Tools